What is the best age for a nose job?

 Rhinoplasty scars are very limited, but it depends on the type of nose surgery – an open nose surgery will require cutting the columella but if the closed rhinoplasty technique is used, scars will be practically non-existent.

 The patient will experience bruising, discomfort, and swelling for a few weeks after the nose surgery.
 Painkillers can be used during the rhinoplasty post-op period.
 It’s important to note that the swelling will gradually reduce during the course of a year.

 A study on rhinoplasty complications by Paulo Fernando Tormin Borges Crosara reveals that between 1,56% and 2,73% of patients may experience breathing disturbances that will require reoperation after surgery.

 A rhinoplasty success rates survey by Guyuron B. and Bokhari F., based on 468 nose surgery reviews sets the satisfaction rate at around 91%.
 Males generally tend to be less satisfied with rhinoplasty results.

-While rhinoplasty before and after pictures may look appealing it’s worthy to note that the nose will take its final shape in around 12 months after the surgery, so patience and carefully following the doctor’s instructions are the key to a successful rhinoplasty procedure.
+While rhinoplasty before and after pictures may look appealing it’s worth noting that the nose will take its final shape in around 12 months after the surgery, so patience and carefully following the doctor’s instructions are the key to a successful rhinoplasty procedure.

-Patients are generally more satisfied with their look and overall life – this is one of the reasons why rhinoplasty is so popular among men and women around the world.
+Patients are generally more satisfied with their looks and overall life – this is one of the reasons why rhinoplasty is so popular among men and women around the world.

 When can I get back to work after the surgery?